Discrepancies in data: Why don’t the numbers always match up?

 When Facebook shows higher numbers

-Per default, Facebook measures on a 28-day post-click, 24-hour post-view basis.
-Essentially, these attribution settings can and should be modified in the Facebook interface to reach a better basis for comparison between the platforms.
-Per our default, we provide 7-day last click-only attribution for Facebook, not 28-day.
-This means that Facebook’s numbers include an extra three weeks of data by comparison.
+Facebook’s attribution settings are set according to the ad action taken.
+Where possible, these attribution settings can and should be modified in the Facebook interface to reach a better basis for comparison between the platforms.
+Per our default, we provide a seven-day last-click-only attribution for Facebook.

-To help solve this discrepancy, take note of the attribution window you have set on Adjust.
-For example, we do provide the option to change to a maximum 30-day attribution window.
-Then, on Facebook’s reporting, you can choose which window you want to view.
+To help solve this discrepancy, take note of the attribution window you have set on Adjust and match this to your Facebook attribution window if you can.
 The data should refresh according to that window and align more accurately with the Adjust data.

 When Facebook shows lower numbers